variantstudios/wisdomwaysacupuncture.com/_posts/2011-06-08-the-long-awaited-greens-experiment-do-try-this-at-home-folks.md

 thesis_description:
   - 'Each season has foods that relate to it, according to acupuncture and Chinese Medicine philosophy.
 And none are better for balancing and healing the liver in Springtime, than greens. '
 thesis_keywords:
-  - chinese medicine, liver, wood season, five elements, acupuncture, medicinal eating
+  - chinese-medicine, liver, wood season, five elements, acupuncture, medicinal eating
 thesis_robots:
   - 'a:3:{s:7:"noindex";b:1;s:8:"nofollow";b:1;s:9:"noarchive";b:1;}'
 categories: